Gromov-Witten and Welschinger invariants of del Pezzo varieties: Proofs of main results

 A choice of such a configuration $\underline{x}_d$ is described as follows.
-Suppose that the divisor $\phi(\overline{L},\overline{D})\in \mathbb{S}^1_0$ is in the pointed component of $\R E$, then we choose the configuration $\underline{x}_d$ such that it has an odd number of real points on the non-pointed component of $\R E$.
-If the divisor $\phi(\overline{L},\overline{D})\in \mathbb{S}^1_1$ is in the non-pointed component of $\R E$, then we choose the configuration $\underline{x}_d$ such that it has at least one real point and that an even number (possible be zero) of its real points is on the non-pointed component of $\R E$.
-Moreover, in both cases, such real configurations of points are contained in a semi-algebraic open set in $\R (Sym^{k_d}(X))$ the space of real points of the symmetric power of $X$.
-Indeed, this follows by a natural extension for the case $X=\C P^3$ (Theorem 10 in \cite{kollar2015examples}).
+Suppose that the divisor $\phi(\overline{L},\overline{D})\in \mathbb{S}^1_0$ lies in the pointed component of $\R E$.
+In this case, we choose the configuration $\underline{x}_d$ such that it contains an odd number of real points on the non-pointed component of $\R E$.
+Conversely, if the divisor $\phi(\overline{L},\overline{D})\in \mathbb{S}^1_1$ lies in the non-pointed component of $\R E$, we choose the configuration $\underline{x}_d$ such that it contains at least one real point and that the number of its real points on the non-pointed component of $\mathbb{R} E$ is even (possibly zero).
+Moreover, in both cases, such real configurations of points are contained in a semi-algebraic open set in $\R (\Sym^{k_d}(X))$, the space of real points of the $\supth{k_d}$ symmetric power of $X$.
+This assertion follows by a natural extension of the argument in the case $X=\C P^3$ (see \cite[Theorem 10]{kollar2015examples}).
+Hence, Theorem~\ref{Theorem3-W} follows.